May 30, 2017 Update

 While Linda and I were in Germany for a showing of a short documentary about The Tutu Project and gallery exhibit featuring our photographs, sponsored by Deutsche Telekom, we invited people to stop by the exhibit and say hello.
 One woman came up to us and asked us if we could talk to her friend on the phone.
 She was still in treatment and unable to travel the several hours to meet us.
 She cried when she heard our voices.
 We cried because it was such a touching thing for a friend to do for another.

-AstraZeneca: How can individuals support The Tutu Project and the work The Carey Foundation is doing on behalf of the MBC community?
+AstraZeneca: How can individuals support The Tutu Project and the work you are doing on behalf of the MBC community?